jhaycy17/SecureZipRun/README.md

 # SecureZipRun
-Reflects the zip extraction and execution process with security.
+A gateway controlled by HWID for zip file extraction and executable running